rebelvg/framework.VR/readme.txt

 Framework settings are located in the mission\fn_settings.sqf

 You need to set mf_groupChannel for all playable units.
-Used for automatic acre2 and tfar configuration.
+Used for automatic radio configuration.
 Example.
 this setVariable ["mf_groupChannel", [1, 1]];
 [1, 1] is a special radio array, 1 is a squad, 1 is a team.